jostylr/role-dnd-hybrid/src/rules.md

 * Dodge.
 Successful defense allows one to add the difference to wrestling move on next attack. -3 defending against melee attacks
 * Shield.
 Advantage is shield adds addition damage reduction.

+### Bonus Action

+Whether on the primary action or as a reaction, one can take a bonus action.

+The bonus action must be declared before the action takes place and should be related somehow.
+It should be based on the action being successful.

+The primary and bonus both receive a -2 in the rolls and, if it is a reaction, an additional -2 applies on further rolls to end of turn.
+If it is one's turn, then the bonus action applies to the move

+Examples:

+* Successful attack followed by a trip
+* Successful shield block followed by a shove
+* Successful casting of fire wreath followed by weapon strike

 ## Surge points